tatitati/oauth_play/README.md

 - [x] ~Link containers Scala-db-redis~
 - [x] ~Set environmental variables for configuration~
 - [ ] :fire: Manage to switch database-container when running tests (this will define better the environment, versions...)
-- [ ] :fire: Put database in volume-host :fire:
+- [ ] :fire: Put database in volume-host
 - [ ] Investigate docker logs & events

 ### Fix: